-Another positive?
-Click to Pay means that merchants and service providers no longer need to store sensitive card information, Nguyen said.
+- Security — Merchants and service providers no longer need to store sensitive card information.
 That reduces the technology burden for merchants while also providing a safer checkout process for consumers, she said.

-American Express surveyed U.S. merchants last summer and found that 70% of merchants who accept online payments agree that their online checkout experience needs to be simplified for consumers.
-The survey also found that 69% of merchants who accept online payments say they would prefer not to have to store customer credit cards on file.
+And it’s not just a win for shoppers.
+American Express surveyed U.S. merchants in 2020 and found that 70 percent of merchants who accept online payments agree that their online checkout experience needs to be simplified for consumers.
+The survey also found that 69 percent of merchants who accept online payments say they would prefer not to have to store customer credit cards on file.
 Not having to do this would reduce their costs and ease their security concerns, they said.